Lumi-supercomputer/LUMI-training-materials/docs/ai-20260611/index.md

 # Moving your AI training jobs to LUMI workshop - UiT, Tromsø, June 11-12, 2026

 !!!
 Note
-    If you are looking for course materials, check the pages of the [previous edition in October 2025](../ai-20251008/index.md).
+    If you are looking for course materials in advance of the course, check the pages of the [previous edition in October 2025](../ai-20251008/index.md).
     The previous course was still based on the LUST/AMD containers and CSC modules, while this edition is fully based on the